-- We, the Heads of State or Government of seven major industrial nations and the President of the Commission of the European Communities, have met in Toronto for the fourteenth annual Economic Summit.
-We have drawn lessons from the past and looked ahead to the future. - 2.
-Over the past fourteen years, the world economy and economic policy have undergone profound changes.
-The information-technology revolution and the globalization of markets have increased economic interdependence, making it essential that governments consider fully the international dimensions of their deliberations. - 3.
-We observed a sharp contrast between the 1970s and 1980s.
+3. We observed a sharp contrast between the 1970s and 1980s.
 The former was a decade of high and rising inflation, declining productivity growth, policies dominated by short-term considerations, and frequently inadequate international policy cooperation.
 In the 1980s inflation has been brought under control, laying the basis for sustained strong growth and improved productivity.
 However, the 1980s have also seen the emergence of large external imbalances in the major industrial economies, greater exchange rate volatility, and debt-servicing difficulties in a number of developing countries.
-Our response to these developments was an increased commitment to international cooperation, resulting in the intensified process of policy coordination adopted at the 1986 Tokyo Summit and further strengthened at the Venice Summit and in the G-7 forum. - Summits have proven an effective forum to address the issues facing the world economy, promote new ideas and develop a common sense of purpose.
+Our response to these developments was an increased commitment to international cooperation, resulting in the intensified process of policy technology revolution and the globalization of markets have increased economic interdependence, making it essential that governments consider fully the international dimensions of their coordination adopted at the 1986 Tokyo Summit and further strengthened at the Venice Summit and in the G-7 forum.

+Summits have proven an effective forum to address the issues facing the world economy, promote new ideas and develop a common sense of purpose.
 Especially in the 1980s they have helped bring about an increasing recognition that the eradication of inflation and of inflationary expectations is fundamental to sustained growth and job creation.
 That recognition has been underpinned by a shift from short-term considerations to a medium-term framework for the development and implementation of economic policies, and a commitment to improve efficiency and adaptability through greater reliance on market forces and structural reform in a context of supportive social programs.
 Over this period also we have singled out for concerted attention a number of other issues of decisive importance: the overriding need to resist protectionism and strengthen the open, multilateral trading system; to maintain and strengthen an effective strategy to address the challenge of development and alleviate the burden of debt; and to come to grips with the serious nature of the world agricultural problem.

-5. Since we last met, our economies have kept growing strongly and are now in their sixth year of economic expansion.
+Since we last met, our economies have kept growing strongly and are now in their sixth year of economic expansion.
 Employment has continued to expand, inflation has been restrained, and progress has been made toward the correction of major external imbalances.
 These encouraging developments are cause for optimism, but not for complacency.
 To sustain non-inflationary growth will require a commitment to enhanced cooperation.
 This is the key to credibility and market confidence.